yimeng/grafana-csv-datasource/modules/2-data-source-plugins/2-add-config-editor.md

 # Add a config editor

-For most data sources, you'll want to give your users the ability to configure things like hostname or authentication method.
-Although our CSV example doesn't require authentication at this point, we might want to set the path to the CSV file.
-We can accomplish this by adding an _config editor_.
+For most data sources, you probably want to give your users the ability to configure things like hostname or authentication method.
+You can accomplish this by adding an _config editor_.

 1. In `types.ts`, update `MyDataSourceOptions` to contain a optional field named `path`: